spectrocloud/librarium/docs/docs-content/clusters/data-center/openstack.md

 ---
 sidebar_label: "OpenStack"
-title: "Creating new clusters on Spectro Cloud"
+title: "OpenStack"
 description: "The methods of creating clusters for a speedy deployment on any CSP"
 hide_table_of_contents: false
 sidebar_position: 20
+toc_min_heading_level: 2
+toc_max_heading_level: 3
+tags: ["data center", "openstack"]
 ---

-# Overview

-Following are some highlights of OpenStack clusters provisioned by Palette:
+The following are some highlights of OpenStack clusters provisioned by Palette:

 1. Palette enables the ability to use OpenStack as an application platform for engineering team.